aishwaryap-dataanalyst/Power-bi-dashboard-portfolio/README.md

 The goal of this project is to demonstrate Power BI dashboard development, data analysis, visualization, and interactive reporting using Olympic Games data.

+## Dashboard 7 - Mediterranean Camera Company Sales Analysis

+An interactive Power BI dashboard designed to analyze sales, profitability, buyer types, products, and discount performance for Mediterranean Camera Company.»

+📌 Project Overview

+This project presents an interactive Power BI sales and profitability dashboard built to provide a consolidated view of business performance and enable deeper analysis across product, buyer type, country, time, and discount dimensions.

+The report is organized into two analytical pages:

+- Overview – Executive-level summary of sales and profitability performance
+- Detailed View – Deeper analysis of product performance, sales trends, and units sold

+🎯 Business Objectives

+The dashboard was designed to answer key business questions such as:

+- How are gross sales, net sales, costs, and profit performing?
+- How does sales performance change over time?
+- Which buyer types contribute most to net sales?
+- How does Return on Sales vary across buyer types and discount bands?
+- Which countries contribute to net sales?
+- Which products contribute most to profit and units sold?
+- How does product performance change throughout the year?

+📊 Key Performance Indicators

+- Total Gross Sales: 99.37M
+- Total Cost: 79M
+- Total Profit: 13.02M
+- Total Net Sales: 92.31M
+- Profit Margin: 14.10%

+📈 Dashboard Pages

+1. Overview

+The Overview page provides a high-level view of business performance through:

+- Total Gross Sales
+- Total Cost
+- Total Profit
+- Total Net Sales
+- Profit Margin
+- Net Sales by Month and Quarter
+- Profit by Month
+- Net Sales by Country
+- Net Sales by Buyer Type
+- Return on Sales by Buyer Type
+- Return on Sales across Discount Bands

+2. Detailed View

+The Detailed View focuses on product and time-based analysis, including:

+- Net Sales YTD by Month
+- Total Units Sold by Product
+- Profit by Product
+- Decomposition Tree for interactive drill-down analysis

+The Decomposition Tree enables users to explore Total Units Sold across multiple dimensions, including weekday, day, and product.

+🎛️ Interactive Filters

+The dashboard includes interactive slicers for:

+- Month Name
+- Product
+- Buyer Type
+- Country
+- Discount Band

+These filters allow users to dynamically explore different segments of the business.

+🔎 Key Insights

+- The dashboard reports 99.37M in Total Gross Sales and 92.31M in Total Net Sales.
+- Total Profit is 13.02M, with a calculated Profit Margin of 14.10%.
+- Buyer types show different levels of contribution to Net Sales and Return on Sales.
+- Return on Sales varies across different Discount Bands.
+- Monthly analysis highlights changes in Net Sales and Profit throughout the year.
+- Product-level analysis provides visibility into Profit and Units Sold performance.

+🛠️ Tools & Technologies

+- Microsoft Power BI
+- Power Query
+- DAX
+- Data Modeling
+- Interactive Data Visualization
+- Decomposition Tree

+💡 Skills Demonstrated

+- Data visualization
+- KPI development
+- DAX measures
+- Power Query
+- Data modeling
+- Time-based analysis
+- Profitability analysis
+- Sales performance analysis
+- Interactive dashboard design
+- Business-focused data storytelling

+📷 Dashboard Preview

+The repository includes screenshots of both dashboard pages for quick reference.

+📁 Project Files

+- dashboard7.pbix– Interactive dashboard file
+- dashboard7_page1_overview.png – Visual previews of the report
+- dashboard7_page2_detailedview.png - Visual previews of the report
+- README.md – Project documentation

 👩‍💻 Author

 Aishwarya Patil